repbin/repbin/doc/DESIGN.md

 authentication is done by a proof-of-knowledge for the private key of the recipient public key.
 The cryptography for that protocol is implemented in utils/keyauth.
 The client first needs to fetch time-dependent curve25519 public key from the repserver.
-It then calculates a diffie-hellman shared secret between the repserver key and his private key.
+It then calculates a Diffie-Hellman shared secret between the repserver key and his private key.
 The shared secret is then hashed with SHA256.
 When accessing the post-box, the has of the shared secret is verified by the repserver and on success, access is granted.
 Please be aware